libero/publisher/doc/adr/0002-use-component-level-micro-frontends-for-the-header-and-footer.md

 ## Consequences

 - It is compatible with popular ESI processors (e.g. Varnish, Fastly).
 - Not all popular CDNs are ESI processors (e.g. AWS CloudFront).
-Each page-level micro frontend will need to process the ESIs itself if it is not behind a trusted proxy that can do so.
+If there is no trusted proxy that can do so, each page-level micro frontend will need to process the ESIs itself.
 They can detect this through the [`Surrogate-Capability`][Surrogate-Capability] request header.
 - Components can add their own CSS and JavaScript in the `<head>` ESI.
 - As the page transcludes the component, the user has to take care to avoid clashes in styling and behaviour.